md-sawrab/md-sawrab.github.io/_posts/2024-12-07-Statistics For Data Science - Basic Statistics.md

 2. Alternative Hypothesis (H1): The hypothesis that there is an effect or difference.

-- Confidence Intervals: These are ranges of values that are used to estimate a population parameter.
+**Confidence Intervals:** These are ranges of values that are used to estimate a population parameter.
 For example, a 95% confidence interval means that you can be 95% certain that the true population parameter lies within this range.

-- Regression Analysis: This technique assesses the relationship between variables, allowing you to predict the value of one variable based on the value of another.
+**Regression Analysis:** This technique assesses the relationship between variables, allowing you to predict the value of one variable based on the value of another.

-- t-tests, chi-square tests, ANOVA (Analysis of Variance): These are different types of statistical tests used to compare groups and see if the differences between them are statistically significant.
+**t-tests, chi-square tests, ANOVA (Analysis of Variance):** These are different types of statistical tests used to compare groups and see if the differences between them are statistically significant.

 ## **Conclusion**

+In this first blog, we've covered some basic but important concepts in statistics, like population, sample,parameters and scale of measurement.
+These ideas are essential for understanding how data is analyzed in data science.

+In the next post, we'll dive into descriptive statistics and learn how to summarize and understand datasets better.

 Thanks for reading.